WebAssembly/spec/proposals/Exceptions.md

 needs to know where exceptions are stored, so that it can determine when an exception can be garbage collected.

-This also implies that that embedders must provide a garbage collector for exceptions.
+This also implies that embedders must provide a garbage collector for exceptions.
 For embedders that have garbage collection (such as JavaScript), this is not a problem.